LeKarimDerradji/LeKarimDerradji/README.md

 -  :computer: I’m looking to collaborate on projects that necessitate creative and lateral thinkings.

-- 💬 Ask me about anything, if you want me to work on a project already, contact me.
+- 💬 Excited about ioT's, Open Sattelite, Blockchain, P2P Protocols, Decentralization and the Future of Money.

 - ⚡Open to work.